flash62au/EngineDriver_Home/docs/index.rst

 Why Use Engine Driver
 ---------------------

-You can use **Engine Driver** to operate your DCC model railway without being physically tethered by any wires.
+You can use **Engine Driver** to operate your DCC model train layout without being physically tethered by any wires.
 This allows you to walk around your layout, following your trains and/or position yourself anywhere around your layout (e.g. at your favourite viewing position).

-Adding a **Engine Driver** controller is inexpensive.
-Instead of an expensive DCC controller, most old Android phones or tablet will work.
-You don't need to have a sim card in the phone.
+You can add additional **Engine Driver** controllers inexpensively using old Android phones or tablets, instead of proprietary controllers.
+(You don't need to have a sim card in the phone.)

 You only need to interact with JMRI and/or your DCC command station directly when setting up or re-configuring your layout.
 Once configured, you do not need to interact with either JMRI or your DCC command station directly while you are running your trains.